nazavode/stlbfgs/README.md

 # Adaptation to LIGEN

 We are going to use this library to calculate the minumum of a molecule's Potential Energy Function.
-Such function is N dimensional, with N = NUM_MOLECULE_ATOMS * 3, and is the sum of seven contributions all depending on coordinates of interacting atoms.
+Such function is N dimensional, where
+N = NUM_MOLECULE_ATOMS * 3, and is the sum of seven contributions all depending on coordinates of interacting atoms [7].

 The minimum corrensponds to a point in a NUM_MOLECULE_ATOMS * 3 dimensional space.